 The Myponga Reservoir is open for all sorts of recreational activities and is ready and waiting for you to explore!

 Walk, run, cycle around bushland tracks with water views, enjoy picnics, and take in the stunning scenery at lookouts and viewing platforms and so much more.
 We love a good drive over the damn wall before heading up to the lookout to soak in the stunning views.
 Read more on this fantastic area here.
 Oh and make sure you check out the Myponga Nature Playground to let the kids have a run and a climb.
+Hungry or thirsty?
+A bite to eat and a craft beer (with onsite cubby house) can’t be missed at Smiling Samoyd Brewery.
 Kids got the reservoir bug?
 Why not take them to SA’s largest damn wall at Mount Bold!

 You might also be interested in